LucasH-HJH/ID_S10227850_LucasHo_Assg1/README.md

   - https://www.flaticon.com/free-icon/instagram-logo_87390

 ### Acknowledgements
-- I received inspiration for this project from Mr Peter Hung, my tutor for the interactive development module
+- I received feedback and advice for this project from Mr Peter Hung, my tutor for the interactive development module.